 If you want to commit to daily yoga sessions without a monthly or yearly subscription, head on over to Yoga With Adriene’s YouTube channel—you just may never leave.
-On a mission to “connect as many as people as possible,” international yoga teacher Adriene Mishler created a library of no-cost, high-quality yoga videos, making the practice accessible to the masses (with more than 9 million viewers, to be more exact).
+On a mission to “connect as many as people as possible,” international yoga teacher Adriene Mishler created a library of no-cost, high-quality yoga videos, making the practice accessible to the masses (with nearly 11 million viewers, to be more exact).

 Despite the $0 price tag, Adriene’s yoga classes are just as impressive as those offered with paid subscriptions.
 Her teaching style is welcoming and approachable: She clearly and thoroughly explains each pose, breaking it down for beginners—so there’s no chance of you calling it quits halfway through.

-The collection of classes is extensive, with videos for all levels and ages, and even includes thoughtful flows designed for specific communities and individuals, such as chefs, equestrians, and those suffering from both physical and mental illness, such as lower back pain or PTSD and depression.
+The collection of classes is extensive, with videos for all levels and ages, and even includes thoughtful flows designed for specific communities and individuals, such as chefs, equestrians, and those suffering from both physical and mental illness, such as lower back pain, PTSD, and depression.

 There’s even a specific series geared towards remote learners and teachers.
-Unfortunately, while divided into specific playlists on YouTube, the platform doesn’t allow you to narrowly filter the more than 573 options to what you’re specifically looking for.
+Unfortunately, while divided into specific playlists on YouTube, the platform doesn’t allow you to narrowly filter hundreds of options to find what you’re specifically looking for.

 Best Live Classes: Sky Ting TV